pydio/pydio-doc-developer-guide/1_preset_jobs/2_detect-metadata-change.md

-Monitor a specific Tag on files and send an email
+Monitor a specific Tag on files and send an email.

 [:image:1_preset_jobs/capture-detect-metadata-change.png]

+Used in conjunction with security policies and other jobs that can modify metadata, this job is a good start to setup validation workflow scenarios:

+ - A specific user has the right to see all new files and tag them as "valid"
+ - When the tag is modified, send an email to administrator to inform that a new file is valid
+ - Setup a security policy that hide files that do not have this specific tag value

 ### Parameters